Volinga Suite - User Manual

 5.2 Volinga Creator

-In the Creator section you can create new NVOLs, either online like on the web or locally if you have a graphics card that meets the minimum specifications.
+In the Creator section you can create new NVOLs, either online through our web service or locally if you have a graphics card that meets the minimum specifications.

-To create a new nvol, simply drag and drop a dataset onto the "+" button, or click on this same button to manually select the files.
+To create a new NVOL, drag and drop a dataset onto the "+" button, or click on this same button to manually select the files.
 The allowed datasets are the following:

 Once you have done this, you must select the type of training you want to do, NeRF or 3DGS, and whether you want to do it locally or online.

-NOTE 2: NVOLs generated locally by non-Enterprise clients will be generated with a watermark.
+NVOLs generated locally by non-Enterprise clients will render with a watermark.

 Next, a name for the NVOL must be configured and tags can be added if desired, after which the Process button can be clicked.